AlexIoannides/kubernetes-mlops/README.md

 {"score":[1,2]}
 ```

-Now that the container has confirmed as operational, we can stop and remove it,
+As all our test model does is return the input data - i.e. it is the identity function.
+Now that the container has been confirmed as operational, we can stop and remove it,

 ```bash
 docker stop test-api